Spaying your female pet:

 "Spaying or neutering my pet will cause obesity."
 False.
 Exercise and proper diet will keep your pet healthy and active.

 "My female pet needs to have a heat period and litter to round out her personality."
 False.
 There is no proven benefit in allowing the animal to have a heat period or a litter prior to spaying.

 A qualified veterinarian must perform both types of surgeries.
 The procedures are performed with pain control under full anaesthesia and sterile conditions.

-The spaying of a cat or dog, which involves the removal of the female reproductive tract, is best performed at 5 to 6 months of age.
-The neutering of a cat or dog, which involves the removal of the male testes, is best performed after 5 months of age or when the testes are fully developed.
+The spaying of a cat, which involves the removal of the female reproductive tract, is best performed at 5 to 6 months of age.
+The neutering of a cat, which involves the removal of the male testes, is best performed after 5 months of age or when the testes are fully developed.